 - The Assistant Registrar

 Study Abroad Policies

-It is the student’s responsibility to provide Sierra Nevada College with an official transcript for any courses they wish to receive credit.
+It is the student’s responsibility to provide Sierra Nevada University with an official transcript for any courses they wish to receive credit.
 SNC- approved international credential evaluations are available for a fee from WES (World Education Services) at www.wes.org.
 Students will only receive credit for courses in which they receive a C or above; a student will not receive credit for a grade of C- or below.

 Students must meet with Financial Aid in advance to discuss the impact of study abroad on their loan and scholarship packages, and to complete a consortium agreement with the sponsoring institution.

 SNU student health insurance is not valid for students who are not enrolled in SNU courses.